simpleuiux/yi-ningwang.com/content/blog/kindrednotes/index.md

 ###### Meet Doris!

 Doris is a 26-year-old illustrator who likes to read before going to sleep.
 She likes her job because she can work from home.
-However, she **feels quite lonely sometimes** and **wish someone could encourage her**.
-One day, after a long day, she especially urged for some comforts.
+However, she **feels lonely sometimes** and **wish someone could encourage her**.
+One day, after a long day, she especially urged for some comfort.
 While googling the keyword ‘how to get motivated’, she found Kindrednotes that **for people to spread kindness online**...she was curious and would like to know more...

 <div class="kg-card kg-image-card kg-width-wide">